ansost/CaSpaSyn/README.md

 We are also grateful to have received funding from the **German Academic Exchange Service (DAAD)** from the <a href="https://www.w3schools.com](https://www2.daad.de/hochschulen/ausschreibungen/projekte/de/11342-foerderprogramme-finden/?s=1&projektid=57634887">Hochschuldialog Südeuropa fund</a> and from QVM Mittel from the **Philosophical Faculty of the Heinrich Heine University**.

 # License
-Distributed under the MIT License.
-See [LICENSE.txt](https://github.com/ansost/CaSpaSyn/blob/main/LICENSE) for more information.
+Distributed under the CC BY-NC 4.0 License.
+See [LICENSE](https://github.com/ansost/CaSpaSyn/blob/main/LICENSE) for more information.